allenlin90/programmingLearning/javascriptLearning/javascriptInfo/README.md

 # Advanced working with functions
 ## Recursion and Stack
+1. Recursion is a programming pattern that is useful in situations when a task can be naturally split into several tasks of the same kind, but simpler.
+Or when a task can be simplified into an easy action plus a simpler variant of the same task.
+Or, as we’ll see soon, to deal with certain data structures.
+1. When a function solves a task, in the process it can call many other functions.
+A partial case of this is when a function calls itself.
+That’s called recursion.

+### Two Ways of Thinking
+1. For something simple to start with – let’s write a function `pow(x, n)` that raises `x` to a natural power of `n`.
+In other words, multiplies x by itself n times.
+1. Iterative thinking: the `for` loop
+    ```js
+    function pow(x, n) {
+        let result = 1;
+        // multiply result by x n times in the loop
+        for (let i = 0; i < n; i++) {
+            result *= x;
+        }
+    return result;
+    }

+    console.log(pow(2, 2)) // 4
+    console.log(pow(2, 3)) // 8
+    console.log(pow(2, 4)) // 16
+    ```
+1. Recursive thinking: simplify the task and call self
+    1. If `n == 1`, then everything is trivial.
+It is called the base of recursion, because it immediately produces the obvious result: `pow(x, 1)` equals `x`.
+    1. Otherwise, we can represent `pow(x, n)` as `x * pow(x, n - 1)`.
+In maths, one would write `x^n = x * x^(n-1)`.
+This is called a recursive step: we transform the task into a simpler action (multiplication by `x`) and a simpler call of the same task (`pow` with lower `n`).
+Next steps simplify it further and further until `n` reaches `1`.
+    ```js
+    function pow(x, n) {
+        if (n == 1) {
+            return x;
+        } else {
+            return x * pow(x, n - 1);
+        }
+    }

+    console.log(pow(2, 2)) // 4
+    console.log(pow(2, 3)) // 8
+    console.log(pow(2, 4)) // 16
+    ```
+1. For example, to calculate `pow(2, 4)` the recursive variant does these steps:
+    1. pow(2, 4) = 2 * pow(2, 3)
+    1. pow(2, 3) = 2 * pow(2, 2)
+    1. pow(2, 2) = 2 * pow(2, 1)
+    1. pow(2, 1) = 2
+1. Recursion is usually shorter.
+A recursive solution is usually shorter than an iterative one.
+    ```js
+    function pow(x, n) {
+        return (n == 1) ? x : (x * pow(x, n - 1));
+    }
+    ```
+1. The maximal number of nested calls (including the first one) is called recursion depth.
+In our case, it will be exactly `n`.
+1. The maximal recursion depth is limited by JavaScript engine.
+We can rely on it being 10000, some engines allow more, but 100000 is probably out of limit for the majority of them.
+There are automatic optimizations that help alleviate this (“tail calls optimizations”), but they are not yet supported everywhere and work only in simple cases.
+1. That limits the application of recursion, but it still remains very wide.
+There are many tasks where recursive way of thinking gives simpler code, easier to maintain.

+### The Execution Context and Stack
+1. The information about the process of execution of a running function is stored in its "**execution context**".
+The execution context is an internal data structure that contains details about the execution of a function: where the control flow is now, the current variables, the value of `this`, and few other internal details.
+1. When a function makes a nested call, the following happens:
+    1. The current function is paused.
+    1. The execution context associated with it is remembered in a special data structure called "**execution context stack**".
+    1. The nested call executes.
+    1. After it ends, the old execution context is retrieved from the stack, and the outer function is resumed from where it stopped.

 ## Rest Parameters and Spread Syntax
 ## Variable Scope, Closure
 ## The Old "var"